 With 4 theme parks, plus 2 water parks, a couple dozen resort hotels, and lots of “other stuff” our 1-day plans for Walt Disney World barely scratch the surface.

-Here are our current touring plans for Walt Disney World, all of which have been updated as of February 2021 to account for modified, post-reopening operations, current crowd patterns, and more.
-We would recommend those with Walt Disney World trips through Spring 2021 use these while planning; if you’re visiting in summer or beyond, check back later for additional updates…
+Here are our current touring plans for Walt Disney World, all of which have been updated as of 2021 to account for modified, post-reopening operations, current crowd patterns, and more.
+We would recommend those with Walt Disney World trips through Summer 2021 use these while planning.

 Magic Kingdom 1-Day Itinerary – An aggressive itinerary for Walt Disney World’s flagship park that starts with an early morning in Fantasyland and Frontierland.
 It also covers snacking, shows, and more.
 It’s normally tough to do Magic Kingdom in a single day, but this comes very close.